johns27h/johns27h.github.io/_posts/2021-01-12-intro-to-tidycensus.md

 tags: []
 ---

 ## Introduction to Tidycensus

 [Tidycensus](https://walker-data.com/tidycensus/index.html) is an R package developed by Kyle Walker and Matt Herman.
 It is designed for accessing U.S. Census data through the Census API.
-An API, or Application Programming Interface, is simply a way of accessing data from a website without having to navigate there from a web browser, select the relevant datasets, and download the files.
+An API, or Application Programming Interface, is simply a way of accessing data from a website without having to navigate to a web browser, select the relevant datasets, and download the files.
 Tidycensus currently supports U.S. Census and American Community Survey datasets.

 # Getting R Ready

 Like any R package, the first step is to download the package.
-This means that you will need to run the command `install.packages("tidycensus")`.
+This means that you will need to run the command 'install.packages("tidycensus")'.
 You will only need to run this once.

 The second step will be to get and set an API key.
 Most website with APIs like to distinguish users with API keys.
 They use this to set limits if users are accessing so much data that they are slowing the system down.
 To get a Census API key, visit https://api.census.gov/data/key_signup.html.
 You will be emailed a key, which is a string of characters.

 Then you will run this line of code, inserting your key into the quotation marks where I have put the alphabet.
 You only need to run this line of code once.
-Note that I recommend setting "install = TRUE", which saves the key for future use.
+Note that I recommend setting 'install = TRUE', which saves the key for future use.

 ```r